VincentVanlaer/mesa-school-labs/content/wednesday/lab-1.md

 > [!WARNING]
 > Don't forget to do `./clean` and `./mk` after modifying the `run_star_extras.f90` file.

+How to print out a string in the terminal?
 {{< details title="Hint 1-3 (1)" closed="true" >}}
 Check how to print a string in the terminal at core carbon depletion in the "HINT" block in `run_star_extras.f90`.
 {{< /details >}}

+If-else statements to print out Case A/B/C?
 {{< details title="Hint 1-3 (2)" closed="true" >}}
 ```fortran
    !!!!!
 TASK 1 block begins !!!